 Every year, about 100 thousand new people across the United States are diagnosed with colon cancer.
 In a single year, about 50 thousand people will die because of this affliction.
 If colon cancer is caught early, a person’s chance of treatment and survival is much higher, and it is suggested that everyone over the age of 50 gets tested for it.
 Colon cancer is also a result of radiological exposure to heavy metals or chemicals and is a type of cancer covered under the EEOICPA and RECA.
-If you have been diagnosed with colon cancer after working as a US Department of Energy (DOE) employee, contractor, or subcontractor, you may qualify for free home healthcare from our professionals at United Energy Workers Healthcare.
+If you have been diagnosed with colon cancer after working as a US Department of Energy (DOE) employee, contractor, or subcontractor, you may qualify for free home healthcare from our professionals at United Energy Workers Healthcare and Four Corners Health Care.
 This article covers a brief overview of colon cancer, in general, what to expect, and how we can help you or a loved one who has developed colon cancer.

 Defining Colon Cancer